P. Ankineedu Prasada Rao

-Pamulapati Ankineedu Prasada Rao is an Indian politician.
+Pamulapati Ankineedu Prasada Rao was an Indian politician.
 He was a Member of Parliament, of the Lok Sabha, the lower house of India's Parliament, as a member of the Indian National Congress.

 Early life

-Pamulapati Ankineedu Prasada Rao was born in Nidubrolu in Guntur District, Andhra Pradesh on February 23, 1929.
+Pamulapati Ankineedu Prasada Rao was born in Nidubrolu in Guntur district, Andhra Pradesh on February 23, 1929.
 He graduated from A.C. college, Guntur.

 Political career

 He was elected as a member of Legislative Assembly in 1967 from Ponnuru Assembly constituency.

 He worked as a Minister of Commerce in Kasu Brahmananda Reddy cabinet in Andhra Pradesh during1969-71.

 He was elected as a member of 5th Lok sabha (1971–77) from Ongole and 6th Lok sabha (1977–79) and 7th Lok sabha(1980-84) form Bapatla constituency.